redwoodjs/redwood/packages/studio/README.md

 We hope Studio helps solve this problem with an observability tool that combines:

-* Tracing with OpenTelemetry (service and RraphQL)
+* Tracing with OpenTelemetry (service and GraphQL)
 * SQL statement logging
 * general metrics (how many invocations)
 * GraphiQL playground with impersonated authentication

 With Studio, it is easier to:

-* identify slow running SQl statements without reviewing captured log files
+* identify slow running SQL statements without reviewing captured log files
 * identify and improve N+1 queries by comparing before and after traces
 * impersonate the user authentication headers in GraphiQL